wangxr0526/RetroPrime/README.md

                     -beam_size=${beam_size} -core ${core}
 ```

-You can prepare the input file (in TXT format) and specify the path of the trained two-stage model.
+You can prepare the input file (TXT format) and specify the path of the trained two-stage model.
 ```
 input file name: INPUT.txt